D/2.7 Managing and investigating potential breaches of the QUT Code for responsible conduct of research

 (b) Insufficient evidence for an investigation panel to make findings

-There may be times when the investigation panel concludes that there is insufficient evidence to support a finding that a breach of the QUT Research Code has occurred.
+There may be times when the investigation panel concludes that there is insufficient evidence to support a finding of a breach of the QUT Research Code.

-Alternatively, the investigation panel may have formed the view that a differently constituted investigation with different or wider terms of reference may be more likely to reach a conclusion.
-In these cases, this should be considered as a finding and be articulated in the final report.
+In cases where the investigation panel may have formed the view that a differently constituted investigation with different or wider terms of reference may be more likely to reach a conclusion.
+This should be considered as a finding and be articulated in the final report.

-If the Vice-Chancellor and President accepts a report that states the investigation panel is unable to make findings with sufficient confidence, or to reach a conclusion, the Vice-Chancellor and President should consider whether a further investigation is required, with a differently constituted inquiry panel, and/or different terms of reference.
+If the Vice-Chancellor and President accepts that the investigation panel is unable to make findings with sufficient confidence, or to reach a conclusion, the Vice-Chancellor and President should consider whether a further investigation is required, with a differently constituted inquiry panel, and/or different terms of reference.

 (c) Evidence to support a breach of the QUT Research Code

 Where the Vice-Chancellor and President concludes that a breach of the QUT Research Code has been found, the Vice-Chancellor and President must determine QUT’s response and actions, taking into account the seriousness and scale of the breach, including whether other institutions, publishers or external bodies must be advised.

-The Vice-Chancellor and President should notify the complainant, the respondent, the Designated Officer, the Executive Director, Human Resources, the executive dean of the relevant faculty or head of division, Director, Office of Research Ethics and Integrity, and any other interested parties (as appropriate) of the outcome of the investigation and further action (if any) to be taken.
+The Vice-Chancellor and President should notify the complainant, the respondent, the Designated Officer, the Vice-President (People) and Chief People Officer, the executive dean of the relevant faculty or head of division, the Director, Office of Research Ethics and Integrity, and any other interested parties (as appropriate) of the outcome of the investigation and further action (if any) to be taken.

 If appropriate, the Vice-Chancellor and President may make the findings of an external research misconduct investigation available to the public and/or the relevant funding agency.